 Table 2.4.
-European Classification for reaction to fire of wall and ceiling surfaces (see annex 2.E)
+Reaction to fire of wall and ceiling surfaces (see annex 2.E)

-In an enclosed shopping centre, structural timbers supporting glazing that forms part of a shop front, unit signs and stallboard risers can be constructed of products which achieve European Classification B, C or D provided they are not more than 20% in total, of the area of the shop front.
+In an enclosed shopping centre, structural timbers supporting glazing that forms part of a shop front, unit signs and stallboard risers can be constructed of materials which are low, medium or high risk provided they are not more than 20% in total, of the area of the shop front.

-Limitations on higher risk surfaces - in a room, any part of the wall may be of one reaction to fire classification lower than that recommended in the table above, where the total area of those parts in any one room is not more than half the floor area of the room.
+Limitations on higher risk surfaces - in a room, any part of the wall may be of one risk category higher than that recommended in the table above, but not very high risk, where the total area of those parts in any one room is not more than half the floor area of the room.
 This is subject to a maximum of 20m2 in residential buildings and 60m2 in non-residential buildings.

 Wall and ceiling linings should be assessed for their reaction to fire characteristics.